Searching for questions & answers:

 P30 c- and x-series with network connection: If the charging station is located

-in a network (master/slave network), the IP address is displayed in the
+in a network (master/client network), the IP address is displayed in the

 web interface of the master charging station.

-How can the IP addresses of slaves be determined?
+How can the IP addresses of clients be determined?

 P30 c-series: On the display when starting up the charging station